Does Your Child’s IEP Actually Support Inclusion?

 How do I know you'll understand my child's situation?

-Before we meet, you’ll fill out a short form so I understand your child, your concerns about inclusion, and what’s feeling hard right now.
-That way, I’m not giving you generic advice.
-I’m looking at your child’s actual IEP with your real concerns in mind.
+That way I'm not giving you generic advice.
+I'm looking at your child's actual IEP with your real concerns in mind.

 Our IEP meeting already happened.
 Is it too late?